Watauga Farmers Market returns with restrictions May 2

 The plan mentions additional details that customers and vendors should be aware of, including that “the market is not an event but an essential service,” meaning that it should be treated the same as a grocery store, which is why there are a number of restrictions.

-Additionally, there will be designated paths for attendees to follow, and staff will be nearby to direct anyone who may have questions.
-There will be two hand-washing stations set up at the market.
+Additionally, there will be designated paths for attendees to follow and staff will be nearby to direct anyone who may have questions, and there will be two hand-washing stations set up at the market.
 Hand sanitizer will be available at various stations throughout the market, according to the COVID-19 Response Plan.

 During a “normal” opening day, the Watauga County Farmers Market would see 1,500-plus customers, and each market throughout the summer would see about the same number of customers each week, according to Goodnight.